WE ARE All In On Canola

 At ADAMA, we know the best solutions come from listening to growers’ needs.
 With over 270 different active ingredients and the world’s largest library of actives, ADAMA is proud to offer Canadian canola growers a wide range of innovative, convenient options to maximize crop performance.

-For top-performing disease protection, upgrade to MAXENTIS® and get long-lasting, dual-mode sclerotinia (white mould) control and higher yields in an easy-to-use advanced formulated mix.
+For top-performing disease protection, upgrade to MAXENTIS® and get long-lasting, dual-mode sclerotinia (white mould) control in an advanced formulated mix.
+MAXENTIS® conveniently features a wide window of application, simplifying application planning.
+The solution also saves growers time thanks to its bulk packaging capabilities and easy application process.

 Canola crop